Emmerick Street Preschool Philosophy and Practice

 Our experiences in early childhood can shape us for the rest of our lives, influencing how we feel about ourselves, how we relate to others, how we learn and solve problems, and how we cope with risk and change.

 At Emmerick Street, we nurture each child’s sense of belonging, creativity, curiosity, and independence, helping them to meet their immediate challenges, as well as prepare them for those they will meet in the years ahead.

 Our Much Loved Philosophy…………

-Over the years we have developed a pedagogy of friendship to support children’s growing skills in making and being a friend.
-We offer children invitations to respond to an interest, connect with a friend, learn new skills and revisit past learnings.
+Over the years we have developed a pedagogy of friendship to support and recognize children’s growing skills in making and being a friend.

 Being sustainable and caring for the land go hand in hand.
 Children are immersed in learning how to care for and love our planet and take good care of it.

-We are witnesses to children being brilliant at least 1000times a day, we take each individual child very seriously and recognise the privilege of guiding and supporting them to explore and develop a love of learning for life.
+We witness children being brilliant at least 1000 times a day, we take each child very seriously whilst recognising the privilege of guiding and supporting them to develop a love of learning for life.

 How we View Children